main logo icon

 • The CVE pipeline is no longer a useful queue, it is a firehose.
 48,185 records published in 2025, 484 CNAs, and the Linux Kernel CNA alone matching the entire annual volume of the early 2010s.
 Vulnerability programs that triage by NVD CVSS will miss roughly a third of the year's exploited-in-the-wild bugs because NVD is no longer scoring most of them.
 Triage now starts with CISA KEV plus EPSS, not NVD.

 • The KEV catalog is the operational signal that matters.
-1,484 entries, ~24 percent are Microsoft, and 19 of the 59 ransomware-flagged 2025 KEV adds target network-security appliances (Ivanti, Fortinet, Citrix, Palo Alto, Zimbra) — exactly the boxes deployed to protect the perimeter.
+1,484 entries, ~24 percent are Microsoft, and 19 of the 59 KEV entries whose ransomware flag was flipped during 2025 target network-security appliances (Ivanti, Fortinet, Citrix, Palo Alto, Zimbra).
+Those are exactly the boxes deployed to protect the perimeter.
 If you patch nothing else, patch your edge.

 • Time-to-exploit has crossed zero.
 Mandiant's mean time to exploit is estimated at -7 days for 2025, meaning exploitation routinely beats the patch.
 CrowdStrike measures 42 percent of exploited bugs hit before disclosure, eCrime breakout time of 29 minutes (fastest 27 seconds), and data exfiltration starting within 4 minutes of initial access.
 The patch cycle is no longer a defensive primitive on its own.